NAW125/Detecting_Money_Laundering_Patterns-/README.md

 | **Tax Haven Country**         | Specifies whether the transaction is connected to a known tax haven jurisdiction. |

-*Date of transactions - transactions span a two-year period from 2013 - 2014.
-We will carry out a data shift to 2023/ 2024 during the ETL process to enable the analysis of any seasonality variations within the dataset.
+*Date of transactions - transactions span a two-year period from 2013-2014.
+We will carry out a data shift to 2023/2024 during the ETL process to enable the analysis of any seasonality variations within the dataset.

 ## 3. Key Objectives

 - Identify behavioural patterns and proxy patterns linked to money laundering.
 - Test key hypotheses using the data set
-Visualise findings through interactive Tableau dashboards
+- Visualise findings through interactive Tableau dashboards
 - Translate insights into actionable business recommendations.
-- Develop and evaluate machine-learning models, a supervised classifiers (e.g., logistic regression, random forest).
+- Develop and evaluate machine-learning models and supervised classifiers (e.g., logistic regression, random forest).

 ## 4. Business Requirements
-This project supports stakeholder decision-making with clear, data-driven insights into the drivers patters of behaviour around money laundering.
+This project supports stakeholder decision-making with clear, data-driven insights into the driver patterns of behaviour around money laundering.

 ## 5. Key Business Goals
 Identify adequate processes and procedures to better comply with anti-money laundering regulations, at the domestic and international level.